Ernie Ball: Entrepreneurship

 Sometime in 1957 or 1958, Ball opened a music store in Tarzana, California.
 He claimed it was the first shop in the United States to sell guitars exclusively.
 When music sales representatives criticized him for refusing to sell drumsticks and other musical equipment, Ball replied, "I just want to sell guitars."
 Within the next two years he opened additional stores in Canoga Park and Thousand Oaks.

 In the 1960s, Ball began manufacturing custom guitar strings.
+Ernie Ball closed his stores and moved to Newport Beach in 1967 to focus on selling products.
 By the early 1970s, Ball established brand distributors in Europe and Asia.
 Eventually, the products spawned from his company would sell in more than 5,500 stores and be exported to more than 70 countries of the world.
 Ball, along with former Fender employee George Fullerton, was instrumental in the development of the first modern acoustic bass guitar, introduced under the Earthwood brand in 1972.
 Although unsuccessful, surviving models are highly collectable.
 In the early eighties, Ball bought the Music Man Company, further expanding into the production of guitars, basses, and amplifiers.

 In 1985, the company was moved to a new facility in San Luis Obispo and remained there with all of its operations until early 2003, when the company relocated its string manufacturing to Coachella in Southern California’s Riverside County.
 Under Ball's leadership, it grossed more than $40 million per annum.